antoniuvadan/tonix/NOTES.md

   from?

 ## TODO now
+- run what you have rn with qemu (realview arch)
 - to demonstrate that the loaded image is indeed running, write _start, jump to a C file, and show distinct pattern on LEDs to verify that init code is running